Dining in: Formal functions

 A formal function is one at which all mess members may be required to attend and service personnel are on official duty.

 The entitlements for official functions are:

 Officers' Mess

 12 Formal Functions per annum.
 Generally these are 2 x seasonal balls and 10 x other functions (e.g. Mess Dinners) as agreed by mess committees.

-Warrant Officers’ & Senior Rates/Sergeants’ Mess
+Warrant Officers' and Senior Rates/Sergeants' Mess

 6 Formal Functions per annum.
 Generally these are 2 x seasonal balls and 4 x other functions (e.g. Mess Dinners) as agreed by mess committees.